D3jag0re/simple-intranet-site/README.md

 ## Testing

 Why not overthink this and test with an nginx container?
+And make it a multi-stage ?

 To run in container:

 ```docker build -t hugo-intranet .```
 ```docker run -d -p 8080:80 hugo-intranet```

+### Why Multi-Stage?

+The idea of the multistage is for the first stage/ image to do all the building, then copy only the result to serve it in a clean, minimal nginx image.

+For this it is completely overkill (so is containerizing in the first place) but it is good practice / learning opportunity.